Adopt a Pet

 Click here to see some adoptable pets.

-The shelter is home to about 350 dogs and cats of different sizes, ages, temperaments, colors and shapes, each with a different personality and a lot of love to give.
+The USPCA shelter is home to about 350 dogs and cats of different sizes, ages, temperaments, colors, and shapes, each with a different personality and a lot of love to give.

 Want a barker?
 We’ve got plenty.
 Want a mellow friend who prefers to relax?
 Stop by and meet them.
 Want a family-friendly pet?
-We have many happy friends ready to play fetch, explore and play with children, who will benefit greatly from life with a dog or cat.
-Want a sweet puppy or kitten?
-We’re the place for you.
+We have many pets ready to play fetch, explore, and play with children, who will benefit greatly from life with a dog or cat.
+We also have many puppies and kittens available for adoption.

 Things to consider before adopting: